Bachelor of Arts in Social Work (BASW): Career Growth

 • To prepare graduates to work with individuals, families, groups, organizations, and communities to promote social and economic justice.

-• To prepare graduates to work in a variety of settings, such as child welfare, mental health, and community development.
+• The goal is to prepare graduates for work in various settings, such as child welfare, mental health, and community development.

-• To prepare graduates to be effective practitioners who are able to apply critical thinking and evidence-based practices to their work.
+• To prepare graduates to be effective practitioners who can apply critical thinking and evidence-based practices to their work.

 Vision:

-The vision of the program is to produce graduates who are dedicated and well-prepared social workers who can promote social and economic justice through their work, by making a positive difference in the lives of the individuals, families, groups, organizations, and communities they serve.
+The program's vision is to produce graduates who are dedicated and well-prepared social workers who can promote social and economic justice through their work by making a positive difference in the lives of the individuals, families, groups, organizations, and communities they serve.

 Eligibility